Westerns of 1969: Still in the Saddle Film Series

 Sunday | Feb 8 | 2:00 pm

-Directed by George Roy Hill and starring Robert Redford, Paul Newman, and Katharine Ross, is the true story of fast-draws and wild rides, battles with posses, train and bank robberies, a torrid love affair and a new lease on outlaw life in faraway Bolivia.
+This movie, directed by George Roy Hill and starring Robert Redford, Paul Newman, and Katharine Ross, is the true story of fast-draws and wild rides, battles with posses, train and bank robberies, a torrid love affair and a new lease on outlaw life in faraway Bolivia.
 It is also a character study of a remarkable friendship between Butch—possibly the most likeable outlaw in frontier history—and his closest associate, the fabled, ever-dangerous Sundance Kid.

 Rating: PG